Celebrate the Solstice

 10 ideas for celebrating the solstice

-1. Go outside and watch the sunset on Friday, December 21, or watch the sunrise on Saturday morning.
+Get outside to see the shortest day end on Friday, December 21, or watch the sunrise on Saturday morning.

-Some ancient people lit bonfires and offered sacrifices to coax the sun to return at the solstice.
-We can simply light candles.
+Some ancient people lit bonfires and offered sacrifices to coax the sun to return at the solstice, but we can simply light candles.
 Natural beeswax candles are especially appropriate, since the wax is a renewable product of worker bees who feed on honey.
 Honey starts as nectar, which is produced by plants using energy from the sun.

 Sharing food implies faith that the seasons will return as they should, ensuring future harvests.
-A solstice meal could feature fruits, vegetables, nuts, seeds, and grains.
+Invite friends or family to share a solstice meal featuring fruits, vegetables, nuts, seeds, and grains.

-This is a great night to go caroling.
+The solstice is a great time to get outside and sing!
 Carry lanterns or flashlights to bring light as well as music to your neighborhood, and include songs that mention solstice symbols, such as "The Holly and the Ivy," "Oh Christmas Tree," and "Deck the Halls."

-10. Use your slow cooker to prepare some wassail to enjoy after caroling.
+Use your slow cooker so you'll have this delicious hot drink to enjoy after caroling.
 You'll need:

 • 8 cups (1/2 gallon) apple cider